-West access: From Hwy 101 in Larkspur, take the Sir Francis Drake Blvd west 6 miles.
+West access: from Hwy 101 in Larkspur, take exit 450B for Sir Francis Drake Blvd west 6 miles.
 Park in the big gravel pullout on the right side, below the crest of White Hill.
-MCOSD gate is on the right.

 Visit walkbikemarin.org, transitandtrails.org, 511.org, or dial 511 to find out about alternative transportation and public transit options from your location.

 Western Bluebirds nest in the forested canyons and hunt grasshoppers (and other insects) in the tall grass.
 Raptors of every kind are common here, hunting for voles and gopher snakes on the open slopes.
 Don’t forget to look for Horned Larks which nest in the short grass near the summit.